Home > Saving and investing your money > Helping your teen afford university

 But how much does university actually cost?

-We've broken down the costs, and the funding options to help meet those expenses, below.
+We've broken down the costs, and the funding options available, below.

-What is the average cost of university in the UK?
+What is the cost of university in the UK?

 For UK citizens, the government decides how much university courses cost.
 This is what's known as "tuition fees" and it's simply the cost of the education your child will receive.